pytrip/pytrip/docs/install.rst

 Python installers can be found at the python web site (http://python.org/download/).

-PyTRiP aslo relies on these packages:
+PyTRiP also relies on these packages:

   * `NumPy <http://www.numpy.org/>`_ -- Better arrays and data processing.
   * `matplotlib <http://matplotlib.org/>`_ -- Needed for plotting.